filamentphp/filament/packages/actions/docs/03-modals.md

 ## Hooks for when action modal is closed

-You may want to execute some code when the modal is closed.
-You can do this by using the `onModalClose()` method:
+You may want to execute some code before or after the modal is closed.

 ```php
 Action::make('updateAuthor')